Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 Camping: Tents, RVs with no hookups $15.
 30-amp sites $35 per night with water and electricity, $45 with sewer; 50-amp sites $50 per night with water and electricity, $55 with sewer.
 Early RV arrivals $20 per night with hookups, $5 without.

-May 9 - 12 LEAF Retreat - Black Mountain
+May 8 - 11 LEAF Global Arts Retreat - Black Mountain

 The semiannual LEAF - Lake Eden Arts Festival - embraces world music, new ageism and the outdoors (see October schedule).
-Typical editions of the LEAF also present a contra dance, a poetry slam and a songwriter competition.
-The weekend includes a lot of activities, especially for kids, and it's held at a mountain camp well-appointed for weekend festivals.
+The weekend includes contra dances, a songwriting competition, juried handcrafted art fair with exhibits 50+ national and local artisans, several wprkshops, classes and discussions, and activities for kids.
+It's all held at a mountain camp well-appointed for weekend festivals.
 Click on the photo for more information.

 Artists